Categories: ASD and DD, Child-focused

 During periods of high stress, having a range of accessible activities can help you decompress.
 Taking short breaks can help you find balance.
 Other activities that might help you relax and feel good include regular exercise, listening to music, journaling, planning time away, and organizing respite care.

 Attending to your own needs, maintaining an awareness of the needs of each member of the family, and putting systems in place to support the family will help lessen disruptions, keep channels of communication open, and create an environment that is healthy, loving, and supportive for everyone, including the child with ASD.

-May Institute is an award-winning nonprofit organization with more than 60 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-May Institute operates four schools for children and adolescents with ASD and other developmental disabilities.
+May Institute is an award-winning nonprofit organization with more than 65 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
+May Institute operates five schools for children and adolescents with ASD and other developmental disabilities.
 For more information, call 800-778-7601.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.